Menu

 A serving of chicken Kiev cut in half to show the buttery filling.

-You might be thinking, “Hold on a second!
-Breaded stuffed chicken breast – isn’t that Chicken Cordon Bleu?”
-Well, yes – both of these recipes are made with juicy white meat and a nice crispy breadcrumb coating.
-The difference is the filling: chicken cordon bleu has a ham and cheese filling (and yes, that’s delicious!), while chicken Kiev is made with a simple garlic-butter filling that makes the meat extra juicy and tender.
+Both of these recipes are made with chicken breasts and a crispy breadcrumb coating.
+The difference is the filling: chicken cordon bleu has a ham and cheese filling, while chicken Kiev is made with a simple garlic-butter filling that makes the meat extra juicy and tender.

 The Ingredients You’ll Need